The Daily Dose/Saturday, July 29, 2023

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a good week in the sack.
+The Diary of a Nobody – Sparrow tells a guest no one has turned in a phone.
 Today’s Diary.

 ———